Boston Marriage Counseling Therapy Serving Massachusetts

 You can, of course, consider those issues on your own.
 The trouble with that is you and your spouse will most likely be viewing this life-changing decision through the well-worn emotional ruts of resentment, anger and blame.
 These emotions are real and maybe even well-founded, but that is not a reasonable and practical viewpoint from which to make decisions that will impact the rest of your life.

-How a Marriage Counselor Can Help
+How a Boston, MA Marriage Counselor Will Help:

 In the daily stress of a troubled marriage, there’s little time and no emotional distance that allows you to step back, take a breath and see what’s really going on in the relationship.